-Pendle Hill.
-It was built in 1912 and was recently featured on Radio 4.
-It walkers, run by a small group of dedicated socialists I'd love to hear about other examples of socialistinclined clubs around the country.
-Perhaps there are more than I think but there doesn't seem to be any ers and discussions and providing a base for Clarion sort of network.
-The old National Union of Labour and Socialist Clubs is vided an essential It's one of the great tragedies of the infrastructure for a hugely successful social- modern labour movement that so few clubs and does-n't even have a webist movement.
-Britain's survive.
-Many 'labour clubs' long since councillor, George became nothing more than cheap drinking Garside, was elected in dens and most have succumbed to Grayson's 1907 victory competition from even cheaper booze from challenge.
-But it is democratic politics.
+I'd love to hear about other examples of socialistinclined clubs around the country.
+Perhaps there are more than I think but there doesn't seem to be any

+Creating a lively, inclusive and financially viable centre for the left is no easy vital if we want to rebuild a radical and democratic politics.

 It's partly about having somewhere friendly and accessible to meet.
 But it's also about networking with people from other political groups and working together and running joint campaigns.
 A very positive feature about the Red and Green Club has been the way that activists from the Labour Party, Left Unity, Greens and local anarchist groups - as well as non-aligned socialists - are working together in a friendly and positive way.
 The next few months will decide the future of our venture.